Fast ForWord Language v2 and Foundations I

 - Are inattentive

-Fast ForWord Language v2 has seven adaptive exercises that isolate and exercise working memory, attention stamina, processing or sequencing.
+Fast ForWord Language v2 / Foundations I has seven adaptive exercises that isolate and exercise working memory, attention stamina, processing or sequencing.
 At the student’s own pace each exercise adds speed and complexity, pulling him/her up towards language and reading proficiency.

 Identify the picture that best represents the sentence or answers a question to earn gold peanuts.
 Ele-bot uses slight differences in the pictures to develop language comprehension.